 What to consider when shopping for nonstick cookware sets

 Made of anodized aluminum (with a nonstick finish that's Teflon-free), this line combines unbeatable performance with durability.
-The dishwasher-safe pieces with stay-cool handles and lids stack easily to free up storage space.
+Each piece is dishwasher-safe pieces and we love that the handles stay cool while cooking.
 We were blown away by the pieces’ outstanding heat distribution, quick boiling and even searing.
 The nonstick coating was so effective that we could scramble eggs or sauté veggies without oil or butter — they slid right off the pan!

 The Teflon-free nonstick coating on T-Fal’s pots and pans makes them foolproof when it comes to turning out crepes, frittatas, and other sticky foods.
-Their ergonomic handles stay cool to the touch, so they’re extra comfortable to use when cooking.
-In our tests, scrambled eggs and pancakes cooked evenly with zero sticking, and marinara sauce simmered steadily even if we didn’t stir it.
+Their handles stay cool to the touch, so they’re comfortable to use when cooking with a finger grip for extra control.
+They’re lightweight and should be used over low to medium heats; the thermo-heat indicator lets you know when it's ready to use.
+In our tests, scrambled eggs and pancakes cooked evenly with zero sticking.
+Plus, the griddle was a fun addition for breakfast items, especially bacon.
 Whether you hand-wash or use the dishwasher, these pieces clean up beautifully thanks to their dark nonstick finish inside and out.

 In previous tests, we were very impressed with Anolon’s ability to distribute heat evenly, maintain a steady simmer, and make scrambled eggs without oil.
 We also liked how their silicone-covered stainless steel handles stayed cool to the touch during cooking.
 Since we reviewed the Anolon 82693 Advanced Hard Anodized Nonstick Cookware Pots and Pans Set, the set was changed a little to include updated shapes — the small sauce pan with pour spout is a favorite!